knbr13/http-client/README.md

 ```
 4- Run the tool without args to get a helpful message explaining how to use this tool.

+## Contributions

+Contributions are welcome!
+If you would like to contribute to this project, please follow these steps:

+   1- Fork the repository.

+   2- Create a new branch for your feature or bug fix.

+   3- Make the necessary changes and commit them.

+   4- Push your changes to your fork.

+   5- Submit a pull request describing your changes.

 ## License

 This project is licensed under the [MIT License](https://github.com/abdullah-alaadine/http-client/blob/main/LICENSE).
 See the [LICENSE](https://github.com/abdullah-alaadine/http-client/blob/main/LICENSE) file for details.